 What do I have to do if I have to stop attending classes due to an impediment once the course has begun?

 It is convenient to resign from enrolment so that you can keep your examination session.
-You can only resign twice from a course of the same language.
+You can only resign once from a course of the same language.

 Can I audit a course without being enrolled?